Celebrate this Holiday Season with Organic Canned Tomatoes from Europe

 Red Gold from Europe is the name of the campaign managed by ANICAV – the Italian Association of Canned Vegetable Industries - and co-funded by the European Union to raise awareness of organic canned tomatoes 100% made in Europe.

-For insights into the European and Italian tomato industry or other delicious recipes using organic canned tomatoes, visit our website https://redgoldfromeurope.se/ and follow us on
+For insights into the European and Italian tomato industry or more delicious recipes using organic canned tomatoes, visit our website https://redgoldfromeurope.dk/ and follow us on

 Logo - https://mma.prnewswire.com/media/2186814/Visual_ORG.jpg